 - For students applying for Honours Justice, Political Philosophy, and Law, the mandatory supplementary application is due prior to the end of Program/Plan Selection in April: http://philos.humanities.mcmaster.ca/jppl-program

 In late May, students must check the Student Centre in Mosaic to see their program for the Fall and Winter terms.

 Minimum Requirements for Entering and Continuing in a Program Beyond Level I

 Honours B.A.
-Programs (Excluding Combinations with Honours Psychology B.A.*), BFA (Honours) Program, and B.Mus.
+Programs, BFA (Honours) Program, and B.Mus.
 (Honours) Program:

 You must have a Grade Point Average (GPA) of at least 5.0 to continue in an Honours program.
 If your GPA is 4.5 to 4.9, you may remain in the Honours program, but will be placed on program probation for one reviewing period.
 You may be on program probation only once.
 If your GPA is 3.0 to 4.4, you must transfer to another program for which you qualify.
 If your GPA is less than 3.0, you may not continue at the University.